Context-Based Dynamic Pricing with Online Clustering: Simulation Results with Synthetic and Real Data

 \subsection{Summary of numerical experiments}

 In this section we first present the simulation results using synthetic data under various scenarios to test the effectiveness and robustness of our algorithms, then we present the simulation results with real data from Alibaba using a more sophisticated ground truth demand model (for a more realistic simulation and robustness test under model misspecification).
-Finally we report the results from a field experiment conducted at Alibaba.
 The main findings from the numerical study are summarized as follows. \begin{itemize} \item In all the numerical results, pricing with clustering (either using our method in CSMP or classical $K$-means clustering with appropriate choice of $K$) outperforms the benchmarks of applying single-product pricing algorithm on each product or naively putting all products into a single cluster.

-\item Dynamic pricing with $K$-means clustering method sometimes works as effectively as (and at times even better than) our algorithm CSMP/CSMP-L. But its performance depends on the choice of the number of clusters $K$, which is unknown to the decision maker.
+\item Dynamic pricing with $K$-means clustering method sometimes works as effectively as (and at times even better than) our algorithm CSMP.
+But its performance depends on the choice of the number of clusters $K$, which is unknown to the decision maker.

 \item The CSMP algorithm is quite robust under different scenarios: slightly different demand parameters within the same cluster, near static or slowly changing features, and misspecified ground truth demand model.